djcass44/all-your-base/README.md

 * **Fully reproducible by default.** Run ayb twice and you will get the exact same image.
 * **Small.** ayb generates images only contain what you tell it to contain.
 * **Secure by default.** ayb configures images to run as a non-root user. ayb also requires no privileges to run.
+* **Portable**. ayb has been designed to work in multiple environments, even those without internet.

 ## Quickstart